 Alaska Junior Ranger Badge #1

-I’m going to start with the easiest badges to earn on your Alaska Cruise and for us Glacier Bay National Park was at the top of that list.
+I’m going to start with the easiest Alaska Cruise Junior Ranger Badge and for us Glacier Bay National Park was at the top of that list.
 Since you cruise through Glacier Bay National Park, Rangers actually climb aboard your boat and do programs for the kids so they can earn their badges.
 Be sure to check your activity schedule so you don’t miss it.
 They gave the kids books to complete when we left, but attendance at the program was all that was required.

 Klondike Goldrush National Historic Park